pablomaurer/Laramin/readme.md

 Define you're Menu in app/routes.php

 ### Modules
-* Split you're Application in parts, they go in the app/modules/xy folder
+* Split you're Application in parts, they go in the app/modules/backend/xy or app/modules/frontend/xy folder
 * Add a module.json file, or copy it from an existing one
 * create a routes.php
 * create a folder "controllers" with YourController.php
+* use app/config/packages/creolab/ to change settings for this module stuff

 ### Views
 Normally Views are in app/views but because i thing almost everyone should have a cool